-The locations of site surveillance features are shown on Figure 8-1.
+Figure 8-1 shows the locations of site surveillance features.
 Inspection results and recommended maintenance activities associated with site surveillance features are included in the following subsections.
 Photographs to support specific observations are identified in the text and on Figure 8-1 by photograph location (PL) numbers.